webgriffe/SyliusAkeneoPlugin/docs/index.md

 # Webgriffe Sylius Akeneo plugin

 > **Please note!!**<br />
-> This guide refers to the v2.0 version of the plugin.<br />
+> This guide refers to the v3.0 version of the plugin.<br />
-> Click [here](upgrade/upgrade-2.0.html) to access the guide on how to upgrade your plugin to v2.0.<br />
+> Click [here](upgrade/upgrade-3.*.html) to access the guide on how to upgrade your plugin to v3.0.<br />
-> Or click [here](https://github.com/webgriffe/SyliusAkeneoPlugin/tree/1.17.0) to access the guide for the current stable version.
+> Or click [here](https://github.com/webgriffe/SyliusAkeneoPlugin/tree/v2.9.0/docs) to access the guide for the 2.x version.

 ## What does this plugin do?